zm4550/electro-shop/PROJECT_PROPOSAL.md

 ## 2. Project Overview

-KinBech.Com is a comprehensive e-commerce platform designed specifically for selling electronics and appliances online.
+electro-shop is a comprehensive e-commerce platform designed specifically for selling electronics and appliances online.
 The platform provides a seamless shopping experience for customers while offering robust administrative tools for managing products, orders, and customer interactions.
 The system is built with modern web technologies and follows best practices for security, user experience, and scalability.

 ### 2.1 Project Objectives